 Many states have recently criminalized [PDF] migrant smuggling activities, but struggle to enforce the statutes.
 Of the few governments that try to combat migrant smuggling, resources are often directed to border controls rather than long-term measures.
 Many states do not see smuggled migrants as victims, but rather as illegal immigrants.

-The UNODC is charged with monitoring and implementing the UNTOC protocols, which it does by assisting countries with drafting legislation and creating national antitrafficking strategies.
+The UN Office on Drugs and Crime (UNODC) is charged with monitoring and implementing the UNTOC protocols, which it does by assisting countries with drafting legislation and creating national antitrafficking strategies.
 Its work is supplemented by the UN Office of the High Commissioner for Human Rights' (OHCHR) special rapporteur on trafficking in persons, special rapporteur on contemporary forms of slavery, and the special rapporteur on the human rights of migrants, who undertake country visits, monitor activities, and produce annual reports on their issue areas.
 In October 2011, the UNODC and the OHCHR joined forces to enhance cooperation, showing progress in efforts to streamline interagency work.

 Child trafficking, of course, remains sensitive and controversial.
 Although covered in the TIP protocol, some experts have argued that child trafficking deserves a separate accord.
 International instruments addressing the issue of child labor include the Worst Forms of Child Labor Convention, which defines "worst forms" as the sale and trafficking of children, forced labor, and recruitment for use in armed conflict.
 In addition, the Optional Protocol to the Convention on the Rights of the Child on the Involvement of Children in Armed Conflict specifically addresses the recruitment and exploitation of child soldiers.
 Despite these landmark measures, efforts to coordinate child labor and trafficking efforts more broadly remain inadequate.